BRGM/ComPASS/CodingConventions.md

   * Use the body to explain what and why vs. how

-The first word of the commit subject may give hints about the nature of the commit:
+The first word of the commit subject may give hints about the nature of the commit (*e.g.*):

   * WIP: Work In Progress
-  * BugFix
+  * BugFix: Commit corresponding to a bug fix.
+If any try to reference the issue corresponding to the bug.

+You can add references in issue or merge request descriptions or in comments.
+This will update the issue with info about anything related :
+  * to reference an issue: #123
+  * to reference a merge request: !123
+  * to reference a code snippet: $123

+Note that issues can be automatically closed through commits using a sepcial syntax (cf. [gitlab documentaiton](https://docs.gitlab.com/ee/user/project/issues/automatic_issue_closing.html)).

 Branch names should begin by the name of their owner.
+Don't be shy on branch naming as branch are to be deleted when merge request to the default branch is closed.

 ## Inside the code